 The Small Camper

 After we mastered the pencil & paper method, my husband and I decided to move up to a computer accounting program.
-I’m not talking Excel Spreadsheets or Google Docs, which is a really great way to keep track; many of my friends use Excel these days.
+I’m not talking Google Docs, which is a really great way to keep track; many of my friends use Excel these days.
 Do what fits your lifestyle.
 If you like Excel I have a free spreadsheet download below!

 PRO: If you want to print a report or reconcile your account, an accounting program makes it so much easier…especially for taxes.
 Essentially it’s a glorified check register with the ability to print reports.
 Another feature I really like is that you can have multiple accounts.
 For instance, we have our personal checking, savings, health savings, and our son’s account all in one program.
 And they are from all different banks!
 We use Quicken Starter.
 It’s a simple way to start.
 Unfortunately, you do have to pay for it, but they have a 30-day free trial.